 This course provides an overview of the principles of ISO 9001:2015, an introduction to ISO 2015, Quality Management Systems, Leadership, as well as Operations & Supply Chain issues.
 Students will also develop their skills to function as managers in the Canadian workplace through topics such as Building Skills in Sector terminology, Negotiation, Presentation, Leading Teams in a diverse workplace, and Skills for Successful Managers (new Excel Training).

 This course will provide you with the technical skills currently being demanded by supply chain employers.
 You will receive hands-on training in industry-standard software such as SAP, Excel and ISO 9001

 This program is open to internationally trained professionals who:

 Are residents of Ontario

 Are Permanent Residents, Convention Refugees or Canadian Citizens

 Have been in Canada 5 years or less

 Have educational qualifications outside of Canada with a minimum equivalency to a Canadian degree or diploma

-Have previous work experience outside of Canada in Supply Chain, Business, Logistics, Purchasing, Project Management, Engineering or Business Analysis
+Have previous work experience outside of Canada in Supply Chain, Business, Logistics, Purchasing, Project Management, or Engineering

 Have attained a minimum Canadian Language Benchmark Assessment Level 7/8 (Consider OSLT if you do not meet this requirement)

 416.675.6622 x 5288

 (For those who qualify, the program is eligible for full tuition reimbursement through Ontario Bridging Participant Assistance Program)